jakobringler/blog/content/notes/FLIP.md

 It has parameters to control the scale and distance of the effect as well as separate controls for the scale along the normal and tangent.
 The bias parameter remaps the linear falloff along the distance.
 For realistic results use a higher normal scale and a lower tangent scale as well as a lower bias.
 This avoids slow moving fluid while insuring the adhesion effect.

 You can combine this node with the `Use Friction and Bounce` option in the flip solver to get some bouncy motion back when the fluid is fast enough.
+## Large Scale

+### Transparency

+Sometimes a collider has too much of a displacement force on the particles.
+When simulating a shark or dolphin in water there might be too big of an expansion in the direct surroundings of the collider.
+To counter this you can use the transparency parameter under `Volume Motion` > `Collisions`.
+The value describes a percentage amount of particles that can pass through the collider, which helps art directing and decreasing the displacement effect.

+### Air Field Simulation

 ---